Distinguished Professor Emeritus of Composition

-The music of Morten Johannes Lauridsen, composer-in-residence of the Los Angeles Master Chorale from 1995–2001 and professor of composition at the USC Thornton School of Music for more than forty years, occupies a permanent place in the standard vocal repertoire of the 21st century.
+The music of Morten Johannes Lauridsen — composer-in-residence of the Los Angeles Master Chorale from 1995–2001, professor of composition at the USC Thornton School of Music for more than fifty years and recipient of the 2007 National Medal of Arts and the 2016 ASCAP Foundation Life In Music Award — occupies a permanent place in the standard vocal repertoire of the 21st century.

-His works have been recorded on more than 200 CDs, five of which have received Grammy nominations, including O Magnum Mysterium by the Tiffany Consort, A Company of Voices by Conspirare, Sound The Bells by The Bay Brass and two all-Lauridsen discs entitled Lux Aeterna by the Los Angeles Master Chorale led by Paul Salamunovich and Polyphony with the Britten Sinfonia conducted by Stephen Layton.
+His works have been recorded on more than 200 CDs, five of which have received GRAMMY nominations, including O Magnum Mysterium by the Tiffany Consort, A Company of Voices by Conspirare, Sound The Bells by The Bay Brass and two all-Lauridsen discs: Lux Aeterna by the Los Angeles Master Chorale led by Paul Salamunovich and Polyphony with the Britten Sinfonia conducted by Stephen Layton.
 His principal publishers are Peermusic (New York/Hamburg) and Faber Music (London).

-A recipient of numerous grants, prizes, and commissions, Lauridsen chaired the Composition department at the USC Thornton School of Music from 1990–2002 and founded the School’s Advanced Studies program in Film Scoring.
-At USC he has received the Phi Kappa Phi Creative Writing Prize and Lifetime Achievement Award, Thornton School of Music Outstanding Alumnus Award, Ramo Award, Lambda Delta Citation for Teaching Excellence, and the Dean’s Award for Professional Achievement.
-He has held residencies as guest composer/lecturer at over seventy universities and has received honorary doctorates from Whitman College, Oklahoma State University, Westminster Choir College, and King’s College, University of Aberdeen, Scotland.
+A recipient of numerous grants, prizes and commissions, Lauridsen chaired the USC Thornton School of Music Composition program from 1990–2002 and founded the school’s advanced studies program in film scoring.
+At USC, he has received the Associates Award for Artistic Expression, the Phi Kappa Phi Creative Writing Prize and Lifetime Achievement Award, the Thornton School of Music Outstanding Alumnus Award, the Ramo Award, the Association of Trojan Leagues Outstanding Service Award, the Lambda Delta Citation for Teaching Excellence and dean’s awards for professional achievement, teaching and service.
+He has held residencies as guest composer/lecturer at more than 100 universities and has received honorary doctorates from Whitman College, Oklahoma State University, Muhlenberg College, Westminster Choir College and the University of Aberdeen King’s College in Scotland.

-A native of the Pacific Northwest, he worked as a Forest Service firefighter and lookout (on an isolated tower near Mt.
-St. Helens) before traveling south to study composition with Halsey Stevens, Ingolf Dahl, Robert Linn, and Harold Owen.
+A native of the Pacific Northwest, he worked as a forest service firefighter and lookout (on an isolated tower near Mt.
+St. Helens) before traveling south to study composition with Halsey Stevens, Ingolf Dahl, Robert Linn and Harold Owen.
 His life as a composer has been documented in Michael Stillwater’s award-winning film, Shining Night: A Portrait of Composer Morten Lauridsen.
-Lauridsen now divides his time between Los Angeles and his summer cabin on a remote island off the northern coast of Washington State.
+Lauridsen now divides his time between Los Angeles and his summer cabin on a remote island off the northern coast of Washington.